Applaudo-Studios-Cloud-Engineering/GCP_MLOps_Kedro_Kubeflow_Template/Experiments/kedro-kubeflow/README.md

 ## Modifications to ML workflow

-1. Install the Kedro Kubeflow plugin usinf the following command.
+1. Install the Kedro Kubeflow plugin using the following command.

         $ pip install --upgrade kedro-kubeflow